dellisd/caribou-ice/README.md

 # FAQ

 * **Where can I find sea ice chart data?**
-  Ice chart data can be obtained from the Canadian Ice Service (TODO: LINK!)
+  Ice chart data can be obtained from the [Canadian Ice Service's archive](https://iceweb1.cis.ec.gc.ca/Archive/page1.xhtml) (Weekly Regional Ice Data - E00 / ZIP).
 * **What file formats are accepted for input data?**
-  This script has only been tested with Shapefiles (`.shp`), however other geospatial formats that can be loaded by gdal _may_ work.
-The ice chart data attributes must follow the SIGRID-3 standard.
+  This script has only been tested with Shapefiles (`.shp`), however other geospatial formats that are supported by [fiona](https://fiona.readthedocs.io/en/latest/) _may_ work.
+The ice chart data attributes _must_ follow the SIGRID-3 standard.
+* **Is the older E00 format of ice charts supported?**
+  No, since the `AVCE00` driver is not supported by fiona.
 * **Do I need to know how to code to use this script?**
-  A basic understanding of the command line can be helpful when using the script, however no coding is required to run this script.
+  A basic understanding of the command line can be helpful when using the script, however no coding is required to run the script.

 ## Contact